koladev32/drf-simple-apikey/README.md

 For the full documentation, visit https://djangorestframework-simple-apikey.readthedocs.io/en/latest/.

 ## Generate a Fernet Key
-We've made it easier for you by creating a custom django command to quickly generate a fernet key, which is a crucial component in the authentication system.
-Make sure to keep the key secure and store it as an environment variable in your code.
-Losing the key will result in a failure of your authentication system, and if someone else gains access to it, they'll be able to decrypt all of your messages.
+We've made it easier for you by creating a custom Django command to quickly generate a fernet key, which is a *crucial component* in the authentication system.
+Make sure to keep the key secure and store it somewhere safely (ie: environment variable).

+**Important ⛔️** : You should treat the `FERNET_KEY` security at the same level as the Django `SECRET_KEY`. 🫡

 To generate the fernet key use the following command: